What is Why NoPadlock? How to Fix it on My Website?

 Phase 2: Set up your Web Server with the SSL/TLS Certificate.

 Installing an SSL/TLS certificate on your web server is required after you have one.
-The installation process for an SSL/TLS certificate can vary according to the web server software you are using.
+The installation process for an SSL/TLS certificate can vary according to your web server software.

 For instance, you can set up an SSL/TLS certificate by following these instructions if you are using the Apache web server software: